 It’s beginning to look a lot like Christmas in my apartment!
 Decorating is so much fun, but it’s tough when you don’t have a ton of space.
 It’s hard to tell what will fit in a small apartment, and if you are like me, you’ll want it all!
-I’ve lived in a 500 sq ft apartment with two dogs, and now an 800+ sq ft apartment with my two dogs and Kale.
+For three years I lived in a 500 sq ft apartment with two dogs, and now an 800+ sq ft apartment with my two dogs and Kale.
 In this post, I’m sharing all of my tips and tricks for decorating your apartment for Christmas!

-Decorate Your Small Apartment for Christmas
+How to Decorate an Apartment for Christmas

-Start With the Tree
+1) Start your Apartment Christmas Decor With the Tree

-Have a Color Scheme and Merry Theme
+2) Have a Color Scheme and Merry Theme for your Christmas Decor

-Spread Christmas Cheer (By Singing Loud for All to Hear)
+3) Spread Christmas Cheer (By Singing Loud for All to Hear)

 I don’t mean where to place them, I mean re-think them all together.
 Wreaths are expensive.
 That’s why I ended up making my own for our front door originally (if you look close enough, you can definitely see the zip ties).
-I found a few that I liked, but not enough to spend the money, so instead I grabbed two burlap bows to add to my balcony doors, and I actually think I like it better.
+I found a few that I liked, but not enough to spend the money, so instead, I grabbed two burlap bows to add to my balcony doors, and I actually think I like it better.

-A Holly Jolly Balcony: Outdoor Christmas Decorations
+6) A Holly Jolly Balcony: Outdoor Christmas Decorations for your Apartment

-Don’t Smell Like Beef and Cheese, Smell Like Santa
+7) Don’t Smell Like Beef and Cheese, Smell Like Santa

 Candles are by far the best way to spread the scent throughout your home.
 My favorite is called Christmas Cookie by Yankee Candle.
 That scent not only smells like Christmas, but it reminds me of home!
 It is the same candle my mom gets back in Ohio.
 I also love getting seasonal soaps for the kitchen and bathroom sinks.
 I love the Bath and Body Works scents of Toasted Vanilla Chai for the bathroom and Winter White Woods for the kitchen.
 This is a great way to spread Christmas cheer in a tiny apartment!

-Shop Apartment Christmas Decor
+Shop my Favorite Apartment Christmas Decor